City of Armadale

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the City of Armadale, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the City of Armadale, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers method of travel to work|

 |City of Armadale - All industries||2016||2011||Change|

 |Main method of travel||Number||%||Western Australia%||Number||%||Western Australia%||2011 - 2016|

 |Car, as driver||12,202||69.3||62.9||9,108||65.1||60.1||+3,094|

 Please refer to specific data notes for more information

 In 2016, there were 433 people who caught public transport to work (train, bus, tram or ferry) in the City of Armadale, compared with 13,440 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).